he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Elemental Breath.md

  Each creature in the cone must attempt a basic Reflex save.

 * **Air** Strong winds and lightning strikes buffet creatures in the cone, dealing 6d10 electricity damage.
 A creature that fails its save is also pushed 10 feet.
 * **Earth** A cone of mud deals 5d10 bludgeoning damage to creatures in the area.
-A creature on the ground that fails its save slips and falls [[Prone]].
+A creature on the ground that fails its save slips and falls [[DATABASE/condition/Prone|prone]].
 * **Fire** A surging cone of fire deals 7d10 fire damage.
 * **Metal** A cone of rust slices flesh and damages metal.
 Each creature in the area takes 5d10 slashing damage.
 A creature made of metal gets a result one degree of success worse than it rolled, and an unattended metal object gets a critical failure.
 * **Water** A torrent of chilled water deals 3d10 cold damage and 3d10 bludgeoning damage.